-As the consumer landscape evolves, many marketers are finding that their customer bases are more diverse than ever before – making traditional segmentation less effective.
+As the consumer landscape evolves, many marketers are finding that their customer bases are more diverse than ever before – making traditional customer segmentation less effective.
 Additionally, customers are demanding more and more that companies have a comprehensive understanding of their individual needs.
-Obtaining access to customer data is one way to help companies reach these higher demands and build long-term customer relationships.
+Obtaining access to customer insights and analytics is one way to help companies reach these higher demands and build long-term customer relationships.

-It has become an expectation that most establishments offer Wi-Fi, which also provides a way for businesses to collect customer data.
-But for small businesses, the cost of offering Wi-Fi is often considered to be prohibitive.
-Businesses need to consider whether saving money on Wi-Fi infrastructure is actually losing the business money.
-What many don’t realize is that Wi-Fi can help increase customer retention and, thus, revenue.
+It has become an expectation that most establishments offer WiFi, which also provides a way for businesses to collect customer data.
+But for small businesses, the cost of offering WiFi is often considered to be prohibitive.
+Businesses need to consider whether saving money on WiFi infrastructure is actually losing the business money.
+What many don’t realize is that WiFi analytics can help increase customer retention and therefore, increase revenue.

 In order to retain customers, you must first have an idea of who your customer is.
 How old are they?
 What gender are they?
 How much disposable income do they have?
 52% of customers have switched businesses in the past year due to poor service.
 The overall impact of this is estimated to be $1.6 trillion.
-These statistics emphasize that, in order to retain customers, you need to excel at service which starts with knowing who they are.
+These statistics emphasize that in order to retain customers, you need to excel at customer service which starts with knowing who your customers are.

-This is where Wi-Fi comes into play.
-When businesses adopt Local Measure's Wi-Fi solution, users are presented with a login splash screen (captive portal).
-The captive portal requires users to sign in to a social media account or provide an email in order to access the network.
+This is where WiFi comes into play.
+When businesses adopt Local Measure's WiFi solution, users are presented with a login splash screen (captive portal).
+The captive portal requires users to sign-in to a social media account or provide an email in order to access the network.
 When user consent is given, businesses then gain mailing access to customers and valuable insight into their demographics (gender, age, etc.).
-Additionally, you are able to keep track of the frequency and duration of customers visits, which helps you understand how your customers interact with your physical venue.
+Additionally, businesses are able to keep track of the frequency and duration of customers visits, which helps to understand how customers interact with your physical venue.
 With these fresh insights, companies are able to better design a marketing strategy that caters to individuals and, thus, feels more personalized from a customer’s perspective.
 This is crucial for customer retention.

-With contact information for your customers and an understanding of what they need, companies are able to take engagement one step further and create personalized communication with customers.
-This may include reaching out for feedback following their visits, offering them exclusive specials, reminding them of an item they left in their cart, or wishing them a happy birthday.
-Whatever the approach, Wi-Fi provides companies with a database of information that allows them to elevate the customer experience and, with time, strengthen their customer relationships.
+With contact information for your customers and an understanding of what they need, companies are able to take customer engagement one step further and create personalized communications.
+This may include reaching out for customer feedback, offering exclusive specials, prompting further sales, or wishing them a happy birthday.
+Whatever the approach, WiFi provides companies with a database of customer data and analytics that allows them to elevate the customer experience and, with time, strengthen their customer relationships.

 Making loyalty programs more intelligent

-The seemingly high costs are often a deterrent for small businesses to invest in a Wi-Fi network.
-The reason for this is that the hard costs of setting up the Wi-Fi is more easily calculated and apparent than what the business hopes it may return in customer value.
-There are numerous calculators that can help you determine your hard costs, but to figure out your ROI, you need to track the number of new customers enrolling in your database, the increase in likes, mentions and new followers of your brand on social media and the increase in online reviews.
+The cost of WiFi for small businesses varies relative to specific needs.
+The seemingly high costs are often a deterrent for small businesses to invest in a WiFi network.
+The reason for this is that the hard costs of setting up the WiFi is more easily calculated and apparent than what the business hopes it may return in customer value.
+There are numerous calculators that can help you determine your hard costs, but to figure out your WiFi ROI, you need to track the number of new customers enrolling in your database, the increase in likes, mentions and new followers of your brand on social media and the increase in online reviews.
 Once you’ve been able to determine a financial value for each of these, the conversion calculations are straightforward.
-Going through this exercise can help provide the evidence of ROI you need to justify the Wi-Fi expenditure.
+Going through this exercise can help provide the evidence of ROI you need to justify the WiFi expenditure.